wesamhamad/Robot-arm_ControlPanel/README.md

-These two task are in ROBOT CONTROLLERS.php file
+These two tasks are in ROBOT CONTROLLERS.php file

 -Then I designed a Web page -Run.php- to display the last record inserted in Run table which contained the value of ON/OFF column 1 to indicate ON .